Reborn-Games/.github/profile/README.md

 ## 👥 Join Us

 We're always evolving and expanding.
-Follow our projects, contribute, or just enjoy the ride — we're glad to have you with us on this journey to reshape the future of roleplay, one world at a time!
+Follow our projects, contribute, or just enjoy the ride, we're glad to have you with us on this journey to reshape the future of roleplay, one world at a time!